formsbyair/Documentation/docs/_docs/questions/types/pattern.md

 Free text entry validated against a specific pattern, all letters are capitalised by default.

+A tick is displayed in the right margin as-you-type to confirm valid input.

+A validation error is displayed on Submit or Next for invalid input.

 ## Properties

 #### Placeholder Text
-A sample of the required pattern or a &lt;&lt;tag&gt;&gt; referencing a sample patttern e.g. AA00
+A sample of the required pattern or a &lt;&lt;tag&gt;&gt; referencing a sample patttern.
+For example...

+* 999
+* AA-9999

 #### Pattern
 A regex pattern or a &lt;&lt;tag&gt;&gt; referencing a regex pattern.
 For example...